infracost/docs/docs/faq.md

 ## Security and Privacy

 Security is of paramount importance to us.
 We are SOC 2 Type II certified.
-Our [Security page](/security) gives an overview of the processes and systems Infracost has in place to ensure we are continually protecting our users' data.
+Our <a href="https://www.infracost.io/security/" target="_self" rel="">Security page</a> gives an overview of the processes and systems Infracost has in place to ensure we are continually protecting our users' data.

 If you have any questions or concerns, please [contact us](mailto:hello@infracost.io).